API pagination techniques

 At its simplest, pagination is done with the

 limit keywords.
-For instance, let’s suppose we have an API at
+For instance, let’s suppose we have a REST API at

 todos endpoint, we could specify the

-limit=10&offset=10 to skip the first ten rows, as we already have them.
+limit=10&offset=10 to skip the first ten rows, and so on, always incrementing the

 The implementation of this approach relies on the